-Under the DCF Method, the Free Cash Flow to Firm ("FCFF") has been used for the purpose of valuation of each of the SPVs.
-In order to arrive at the fair EV of the individual SPVs under the DCF Method, I have relied on Provisional Unaudited Financial Statements as at 31st March 2023 prepared in accordance with the Indian Accounting Standards (Ind AS) and the financial projections of the respective SPVs prepared by the Investment Manager as at the Valuation Date based on their best judgement.
+Under the DCF Method, the Free Cash Flow to Firm ("FCFF") has been used for the purpose of valuation of the SPVs.
+In order to arrive at the fair EV of the SPVs under the DCF Method, I have relied on Provisional Financial Statements for the period ended 30th September 2023 prepared in accordance with the Indian Accounting Standards (Ind AS) and the financial projections of the SPVs provided to me by the Investment Manager as at the Valuation Date.

-The discount rate considered for the respective SPVs for the purpose of this valuation exercise is based on the Weighted Average Cost of Capital ("WACC") for each of the SPVs.
-As all the SPVs under considerations have executed projects under the BOT /DBFOT model, the operating rights of the underlying assets shall be transferred back to the appointing authority after the expiry of the concession period.
-At the end of the agreed concession period, the operating rights in relation to the roads, the obligation to maintain the road and the right to collect tolls from the vehicles using the road revert to the government entity that granted the concession by the SPVs.
+The discount rate considered for the SPVs for the purpose of this valuation exercise is based on the Weighted Average Cost of Capital ("WACC") for the SPVs.
+As the SPVs under consideration have executed projects under the DBFOT/BOT model, the operating rights of the underlying assets shall be transferred back to the appointing authority after the expiry of the concession period.
+At the end of the agreed concession period, the operating rights in relation to the roads, the obligation to maintain the road reverts to the government entity that granted the concession by the SPVs.
 Accordingly, terminal period value i.e. value on account of cash flows to be generated after the expiry of concession period has not been considered.